sjkd23/note-app/readme.md

 ---

 ## Running Tests

 - **Unit/Integration tests** use [Jest](https://jestjs.io/) + [Supertest](https://github.com/ladjs/supertest).
 - Ensure your `.env` includes `TEST_MONGO_URI`.
 - Then run:

   ```bash
   npm test
   ```

 - This will spin up a test environment, connect to `TEST_MONGO_URI`, and run the controllers’ tests.

 ---

-## What I Learned
-- **Express.js Routing** and structuring a Node.js app into distinct controllers and routes.
-- **User Authentication** with JWT tokens, localStorage usage on the front-end, and verifying ownership on the back-end.
-- **MongoDB** data modeling with Mongoose (schemas, references, pre-save hooks for unique note titles).
-- **CRUD** operations: designing and testing endpoints with [Supertest](https://github.com/visionmedia/supertest).
-- **Front-End** integration: a simple but responsive interface using HTML/CSS/JavaScript, plus media queries for smaller screens.

----

-## Additional Notes
-- The project is **not** locked behind a session-based approach; it’s token-based.
-- For a more robust production deployment, you might consider environment-based config management, advanced logging, and input sanitization.
-- Keep your **JWT_SECRET** private and rotate it periodically if this were a real production app.

----

 ## License

 This project is licensed under the **MIT License**—feel free to modify or distribute.
 Check the `LICENSE` file (if you create one) for full details.

 ---

-**Enjoy your note-taking!** If you have any questions or run into issues, feel free to open an issue on the repository or reach out.